-Mission Montessori offers a bilingual environment where at least one teacher provides language instruction in Spanish throughout the day.
+Mission Montessori offers an optional Spanish immersion environment where both teachers speak exclusively to the children in Spanish except for their English reading and writing lessons.
 Our Spanish instruction is strongly rooted in Montessori principles so students learn Spanish organically, not didactically.

 Spanish is the second-most natively spoken language in the world, outranking English, and one of the most important languages in international business.
 By 2050, the United States is estimated to become the largest Spanish-speaking country in the world.
 Further, the US Census estimates that more than 11% of San Franciscans and nearly 30% of Californians speak Spanish.
-Spanish is part of the cultural fabric of our city and state!
+It is part of the cultural fabric of our Mission neighborhood, our city and, our state!